Scoring your Credit - How's your FICO?

 Credit reporting agencies use your history of paying loans to build a FICO score.

-The three agencies use slightly different formulas to build a credit score.
+The three reporting agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .

-- Your Credit History - How long have you had credit?
+- Credit History - How long have you had credit?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

 Is there any way to improve your credit score?
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
 You must, of course, appeal for the credit agency to remove any incorrect data on your credit report; this is really the only "quick fix" for credit problems.

 How do I find out my FICO score?

 Before you can improve your score, you have to get your score and ensure that the reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
 It's inexpensive to get your FICO score from all three agencies, along with your credit report.
 They also provide information and online tools that help you improve your credit score.

 You can get a free credit report every year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
 You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.